Lisa Markey's Story

 At this point, community-based instruction was just becoming popular, and it was so exciting for me to take the students off campus to the store to buy an ice cream or to involve them in a school rally.
 I even babysat one developmentally disabled girl named Dana, who was close to my age, but extremely ill.
 At first my mom was worried about me getting too attached to people like Dana, and she was concerned that the people I befriended might depend on me too much.
 Eventually my family and friends learned that I was committed to the integration of people with developmental disabilities into my life and into our community, and they embraced my "special" friends with open arms.

-When I started college in San Francisco, I told my mom I was bringing home a parentless friend, Joe.
-Like Lena, Joe also grew up at Sonoma State Hospital, but he had no contact with his natural family.
+When I started college in San Francisco, I told my mom I was bringing home an orphaned friend, Joe, for Christmas.
+Like Lena, Joe also grew up at Sonoma State Hospital, but he had no contact with his natural relatives.
 He was in his 40s at the time, and sadly, had never participated in anything like a family holiday celebration.
 Joe was the same age as my dad, and it must have been a little strange for my parents when Joe "adopted" our family as his own and started calling my father "Daddy”!
 Joe was also invited into my college life, hanging out in my dorm room and getting rides home with one of the soccer players who lived down the hall.

-When I was a paraprofessional at Washington High School, my roommates quickly got used to me bringing home students to learn how to cook in our apartment.
+When I was a teacher's aide at Washington High School, my roommates quickly got used to me bringing home students to learn how to cook in our apartment.
 They were great sports when I held a reception at my place before the kids' prom.
-My roommate even cooperated with me once by clearing out our furniture so we could have a dance, which was kind of a mixer for the special education kids and "regular" students.
+My roommate even cooperated with me once by clearing out our furniture so we could have a dance, which was a mixer for the special education kids and "regular" students.

 Now that I have a son of my own, I am determined to make sure that he grows up with exposure to all different types of people, including those who have developmental disabilities.
 I don't want him to spend time with my participants just for the sake of educating him or teaching him tolerance, but so that he can share the appreciation I have for all the wonderful people that have enriched my life.